-During this period Gottlieb not only broke new stylistic ground, but also gained recognition as a leader among his peers and the larger art community.
-In 1943 he and Rothko drafted a letter to the New York Times that outlined the position of for the first time; in it, they advocated the rejection of depth and illusion in favor of the honesty of two dimensions, and asserted that while geometric abstraction had reduced painting to a purely intellectual exercise, that art should be an expression of thought and the human experience.
-In 1950 Gottlieb organized a protest of the Metropolitan Museum's juried selection of contemporary art, feeling that the jurors ignored the true American avant-garde in favor of what he considered antiquated realism.
-To commemorate this protest Gottlieb and fourteen major painters of the New York School posed for a now iconic photograph by Nina Leen, and were dubbed "the Irascibles."
+Gottlieb began painting hispaintings in 1941.
+In 1943 he and Rothko drafted a letter to the New York Times that outlined the position of Abstract Expressionism for the first time.
+Gottlieb persisted as a leader in the arts community, becoming a founding member of the New York Artists, Painters, and Abstractionists group and President of the Federation of Modern Painters and Sculptors in 1943-44.
+He delivered talks at the Museum of Modern Art and the Art Students League in 1948-49, and in 1950 organized a protest of the Metropolitan Museum's juried selection of contemporary art, arguing that the jurors ignored the true American avant-garde in favor of what he considered antiquated realism.
+In commemoration of their protest, Gottlieb and fourteen major painters of the New York School posed for a now iconic photograph by Nina Leen, and were dubbed "the Irascibles."

+Gottlieb continued to be active in the arts community into the next decade, appointed to the Art Commission, City of New York in 1967.
 Gottlieb's reputation was cemented during this period by numerous international exhibitions and a major double retrospective in 1968 at the Whitney and the Guggenheim.
-He continued to explore the Burst style even after suffering a debilitating stroke in 1970, painting from a wheelchair until his death in 1974.

 "For roughly a hundred years, only advanced art has made any consequential contribution to civilization." - letter to Metropolitan Museum of Art, 1950.